 When Barton wakes up in the morning, Audrey is dead and awash in her own blood.
 Barton screams in terror, and then runs over to Charlie’s door to get help.
 He tells his neighbor that he is sure that he "did not do it."
 Charlie calms him down, and after surveying the situation he promises to get rid of the body and straighten things out.
 He convinces the writer not to call the police.
 Barton, haggard and in need of a shave, hurries to his meeting with Lipnik.
-The moment of truth has arrived: Barton has no idea what he is going to tell the studio boss.
-When, after some pleasantries, the mighty mogul finally asks him to describe the plot of the movie, all Barton can do is mutter something about not feeling comfortable with talking about work in progress.
+The moment of truth has arrived: Barton has no idea of what he is going to tell the studio boss.
+When, after some pleasantries, the mighty mogul asks him to describe the plot of the movie, all Barton can do is mumble something about not feeling comfortable with talking about work in progress.

 For a moment Lipnik’s face does not show what he is thinking.
-His underling Lou Breeze (John Polito) insolently tries to call Barton’s bluff.
+His underling Lou Breeze insolently tries to call Barton’s bluff.
 Quite unexpectedly, however, Lipnik comes to Barton’s defense.
 Instead of turning on the writer he yells at his subordinate: “This man creates for a living!
 He puts the food on your table and on mine.
 Thank him for it!
 Thank him, you ungrateful sonofabitch!
 Thank him or you’re fired!”
 He demands that Breeze get on his knees and kiss Barton’s feet as an apology.
 Barton is horrified.
-“Mr. Lipnik, I really would feel much better if you could reconsider,” he timidly suggests.
+“Mr. Lipnik, I really would feel much better if you could reconsider,” he suggests.
 But the mogul insists.
 When Breeze does not comply with his boss’s demand, Lipnik himself gets on his knees and kisses the sole of Barton’s shoe.
 “On behalf of Capitol Pictures, the administration, and all the stockholders," he tells the flabbergasted writer, "please accept this as a symbol of our apology and respect.”

-At the hotel Charlie gets ready to leave for New York City.
+At the hotel Charlie gets ready to leave for New York.
 Barton’s room has been cleaned, except for a large brown stain on the mattress.
 Audrey’s corpse is gone and "taken care of."
 Charlie gives Barton a neatly wrapped parcel that contains, as Charlie says, some of his personal effects.
 Barton promises to keep it for him until the salesman’s return.
 “Maybe it’ll bring you good luck,” Charlie suggests.
 “Yeah, it’ll help you to finish your script.
 You’ll think about me.”
 And as an afterthought he adds: “Make me your wrestler.
 Then you’ll lick that story of yours.”

 Barton feels utterly miserable when Charlie leaves; he fears he is "going crazy."
 He sits down on his bloodstained bed and cries, long and without restraint.
 There is a shot of the empty hallway.
-Behind Barton's door we can hear the sobbing and moaning.
+Behind Barton's door we can hear sobs and moaning.
 The sounds are as eerie as the ones that Barton heard at his first night at the hotel.

-The telephone rings, and Barton is called downstairs to the lobby to be interviewed by two homicide detectives from the Los Angeles Police Department.
-The two rude cops, Mastrionotti (Richard Portnow) and Deutsch (Christopher Murney), tell the writer that Charlie’s real name is Karl “Madman” Mundt, that he is a serial killer, and that he routinely decapitates his victims.
+Later on Barton sits at his desk in a daze.
+The telephone rings, and he is called downstairs to the lobby to be interviewed by two homicide detectives from the Los Angeles Police Department.
+The two cops, Mastrionotti and Deutsch, tell the writer that Charlie’s real name is Karl “Madman” Mundt, that he is a serial killer, and that he routinely decapitates his victims.
 They have just found the body of a woman who fits Audrey’s description—without a head.
 The detectives ask Barton whether he has ever seen such a woman in the company of Charlie, and whether he knows anything else about the killer.
 Barton assures them that he knows next to nothing about his absconded neighbor.

 When Barton returns to his room he wonderingly picks up Charlie's package and looks it over.
 He shakes it, and then holds it to his ear.
 After placing it back on his desk and looking at the picture of the bathing beauty for a while, Barton begins to type.
 Gradually the speed of his typing picks up.
 By the time of the fade-out the pace of his typing is furious.